 An application for development in the Peru Village Historic District must demonstrate that the proposed development meets all the dimensional and architectural requirements of the zoning district.
-Any development within the Route 11 Overlay District must meet the requirement of section 414-417 as well.
+Any development within the Route 11 Overlay District must meet the requirement of section 413-418 as well.
 Applications shall include:

-- A zoning permit application form (See Peru online Zoning Resources item zzzz) signed by the applicant and the owner of the property, or an agent of the entity that owns the property. - A zoning permit fee (See Peru online Zoning Resources item zzzz). - For 1 and 2-family homes, a site plan sketch showing the locations of all structures, the driveway, any easements, the well, septic system drawn on a copy of a survey or a satellite photo that shows the property boundaries (See Peru online Zoning Resources item zzzz). - For other types of development, a site plan which meets the requirements of section 514 and a narrative which meets the requirements of section 515 is required. - An elevation drawing of the proposed work. - A narrative describing how the applicant proposes to meet the standards in section 504. - A Highway Access Permit issued by the Selectboard, or the Vt.
+- A zoning permit application form (See Peru online Zoning Resources item #4) signed by the applicant and the owner of the property, or an agent of the entity that owns the property. - A zoning permit fee (See Peru online Zoning Resources item #5). - For 1 and 2-family homes, a site plan sketch showing the locations of all structures, the driveway, any easements, the well, septic system drawn on a copy of a survey or a satellite photo that shows the property boundaries (See Peru online Zoning Resources item #6). - For other types of development, a site plan which meets the requirements of section 511 and a narrative which meets the requirements of section 512 is required. - An elevation drawing of the proposed work. - A narrative describing how the applicant proposes to meet the standards in section 504. - A Highway Access Permit issued by the Selectboard (See Peru online Zoning Resources item #7) or the Vt.
 Department of Transportation is required for a new or modified driveway.
-(See Peru online Zoning Resources item zzzz). - A state issued wastewater permit number is required for any application that adds a bedroom or otherwise increases wastewater (See Peru online Zoning Resources item zzzz).
+(See Peru online Zoning Resources item #8). - A state issued wastewater permit number is required for any application that adds a bedroom or otherwise increases wastewater (See Peru online Zoning Resources item #9).